 If you walk along the main street on Gili T, there is such a variety of foods on offer that you’ll definitely be able to find anything you fancy, especially fresh seafood!

 And Don’t Ride The Horses!

-Please whatever you do don’t buy into the animal cruelty that exists on on Gili Trawangan.
+Please, whatever you do, don’t buy into the animal cruelty that exists on Gili Trawangan.

 There are no motorised vehicles allowed on the island, therefore the options are to walk, bike or use a horse and cart.

 The animals are treated extremely badly and it’s so sad to see.
-We witness horses being whipped for no reason, being overloaded with luggage, having glasses and hats put on them and salivating in need of water.
+We witnessed horses being whipped for no reason, being overloaded with luggage, having glasses and hats put on them and salivating in need of water.

 It’s common sense that it’s unethical to ride these horses and there’s been rumours that the locals even cut the electricity poles at night so tourists feel the need to ride horses around for safety.